tbsdvl/react-research-app/README.md

 It includes a few essential npm dependencies for loading Bootstrap CSS styles & writing test suites for your application's code.

-Unlike other React toolchains, react-launchpad's design allows developers to include additional dependencies, <br /> babel loaders, and libraries as needed throughout development.
+Unlike other React toolchains, react-launchpad's design allows developers to include additional dependencies, babel loaders, and libraries as needed throughout development.

 # Installation
 To install react-launchpad, open a new git bash terminal and navigate